arvigeus/AZ-204/Questions/App Service.md

 Azure Network Watcher is for monitoring, diagnosing, and viewing metrics for Azure networking resources, not specifically for HTTP-level logging.

 ---

+Questions: Which of the following won't trigger a restart?

+- [ ] Changes in App Settings
+- [ ] Changes in Connection strings
+- [ ] Changes in Storage Mounts
+- [x] Storage failover

+Answer: Storage failover requires app restart or remounting of Azure Storage.

+---